-Our Governance Manager is the Public Officer, who has also been appointed as the Right to Information Officer.
+Council's Head of Integrity is its Public Officer.
+The Public Officer has also been appointed as the Right to Information Officer.
 The Right to Information Officer is responsible for compliance with the GIPA Act.

-The Right to Information Officer is contactable on:
+The Right to Information Officer is:

+Head of Integrity

-Manager Governance Wollondilly Shire Council 62 - 64 Menangle Street PICTON NSW 2571 Ph: 4677 9561
+Wollondilly Shire Council

+62 - 64 Menangle Street

+PICTON, NSW, 2571

+Ph: 4677 9521